abigailkramer/hw4/index.md

 ### Q1

+Changing these parameters changes where the "My OpenGL Program" window opens.
+For example, putting zero for the second and third parameter makes the window appear at the very top left of the desktop.

 ### Q2

 The resulting image after removing this call is a cube that you can kinda see the inside of?
 Not see-through, but you see through the side(s) that should be facing you.